fwip/mtg_pronouns/reworded_cards.md

 **Sorcery**

-Target player activates a mana ability of each land they controls.
+Target player activates a mana ability of each land they control.
 Then put all mana from that player's mana pool into yours.

 Dream Fighter 2U
 ---------------